- PhD Princeton University, 2002

 - BA Williams College, 1992

 From 2009-2015 I codirected the Roman Peasant Project with collegues from Penn and Italy and beyond.
 The Project was the first systematic study the lifeways and experiences of Roman peasants in Italy, and was supported by the National Science Foundation, the Loeb Foundation and the Penn Museum.
-The final two-volume publication, The Roman Peasant Project 2009-2015: Excavating the Roman Rural Poor, will be published by the Penn Museum/ UPenn Press in 2020.
+The final two-volume publication, The Roman Peasant Project 2009-2015: Excavating the Roman Rural Poor, was published by the Penn Museum/ UPenn Press in 2021.

 I'm now writing a book on poor economics for the Roman empire.
 Tentatively entited, Getting by under the Roman Empire: An Economic History of the 90%, the volume offers a critique of growth-centered, top-down models of Roman economic history, and posits in their place a series of household-level studies, grounded in new work in development econonmics, that interrogate the opportunities and stresses experienced by working people.